blazuu/muscle_ultrasound/README.md

 ## 🔍 Inference Features

 ### Multi-Model Support
-- **Multi Model**: 17 classes including Biceps brachii, Rectus femoris, Tibialis anterior, etc.
+- **Multi Model**: 17 classes including Biceps brachii, Rectus femoris, Tibialis anterior, etc. (note - this model works best on muscles present in the dataset used to fine-tune the original model ie. BB, D, VL, RF, TA, GCMM).
+If your dataset contains 16 muscles present in the original dataset, I recomennd reproducing and using the original model).
 - **Binary/Muscle-specific**: Target muscle vs background classification

 ### Processing Options